Purchases made through links may earn us a small commission, at no extra cost to you.

 On your first trip to Antarctica you’ll probably want to see penguins and that’s exactly what you’ll get!
 Antarctica is known for its numerous and large penguin colonies, home to thousands of breeding pairs.
 The most common penguins species you’ll see in Antarctica are gentoo, chinstrap, and Adelie.

 Since most expedition cruises visiting Antarctica stick to the western side of the Antarctic Peninsula, you won’t see emperor penguins.
 Emperor penguins breed far south on sea ice surrounding the continent, making it harder (and more expensive) to get to their colonies.
-Don’t expect to see macaroni and king penguins either, since they live on subantarctic islands like South Georgia.
+Don’t expect to see king penguins either, since they live on subantarctic islands like South Georgia, as do macaroni penguins (there’s only one macaroni colony on the Antarctic Peninsula).

 Penguins will walk really close to you if you’re standing still or quietly sitting on a rock.
 I was amazed at how close they got, unbothered by our presence.
 Even though as a visitor you’re supposed to leave 5 m/15 ft between yourself and a penguin, if a penguin decides to approach you then that’s their choice.
 Penguins always have the right of way so as long as you’re not blocking their path or causing a change in behaviour (ex. they stop walking, give off distress calls), then your distance is fine.